xishunliao/xishunliao.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
         My research is geared towards creating an autonomy system that is deeply attuned to human needs and behaviors, leveraging the advanced capabilities of Digital Twin technology.
 Key research topics include:
         - Human Behavior Study for Human-Centered Autonomy
         - Motion Planning and Decision Making for Connected and Automated Vehicles